ejolly/pymer4/docs/pages/new.md

 - Full support for factors and marginal-estimates/comparisons for all model types
 - Overhauled docs and tutorials with several included datasets for demo and teaching purposes
 - Much more extensive testing
-- Replaced bespoke code with "battle-tested" implementations of helper and utility functions in different R libaries (e.g. `broom`, `insight`, `parameters`, `insight`)
+- Replaced bespoke code with "battle-tested" implementations of helper and utility functions in different R libaries (e.g. `broom`, `insight`, `parameters`)
 - Switched `setup.py` and `requirements.txt/requirements-dev.txt` to `pyproject.toml`
 - Switched over to [Pixi.sh](../contributing/developing.md#development-tooling) for development-tooling and Github Actions
 - Switched documentation from `sphinx` to `jupyterbook`